hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hadoop_cluster.html.markdown

 A `gateway` block supports the following:

-* `enabled` - (Optional) Is the Ambari portal enabled?
-Deprecated: HDInsight doesn't support disabling gateway anymore.
+* `enabled` - (Optional/ **Deprecated) Is the Ambari portal enabled?
+The HDInsight API doesn't support disabling gateway anymore.

 * `password` - (Required) The password used for the Ambari Portal.